TritonDataCenter/dragnet/README.md

 rest of the Manta command-line tools.
 If "mls" works, you're good to go.

 For sample data, there's a Manta copy of the test data shipped with Dragnet in /dap/public/dragnet/testdata.
-You can scan it with "scan-manta", which works just like "scan-tree" except that the argument is a path in Manta rather than a path to a local directory:
+You can scan add it like this:

+    $ dn datasource-add dragnet_test_manta --backend=manta \
+        --path=/dap/public/dragnet/testdata --time-field=time \

+Then you can scan it just as with local data.
+There's a little more debug output in case you need to dig into the job:

-    $ dn scan-manta /dap/public/dragnet/testdata
+    $ dn scan dragnet_test_manta
-    using existing asset: "/dap/public/dragnet/assets/dragnet-0.0.0.tgz"
+    using existing asset: "/manta/public/dragnet/assets/dragnet-0.0.2.tgz"
-    submitted job 9ed83408-0a41-c6b7-ebde-8c2d3d8f1a3c
+    submitted job 4a74af91-4b3d-c69b-e607-efe0c2911826
     submitted 9 inputs
     VALUE
      2252

-Similarly, you can run "index-manta" to index data stored in Manta, and its arguments are just like "index-tree", but the paths represent Manta paths rather than local filesystem paths:
+Similarly, you can define metrics, build an index, and query it.
+To do that, we have to specify an index path, which must be somewhere in Manta you have access to write:

+    $ dn datasource-remove dragnet_test_manta

-    $ dn index-manta -c 'timestamp[date,field=time,aggr=lquantize,step=86400]' \
+    $ dn datasource-add dragnet_test_manta --backend=manta --time-field=time \
-        -c req.method,res.statusCode --interval=day \
+        --path=/dap/public/dragnet/testdata \
-	/dap/public/dragnet/testdata /dap/stor/dragnet_test_index
+        --index-path=/$MANTA_USER/stor/myindex

+    $ dn metric-add --datasource=dragnet_test_manta \
+        -b timestamp[date,field=time,aggr=lquantize,step=86400],req.method \
+        by_method

+Now we can build the index:

+    $ dn build dragnet_test_manta
-    using existing asset: "/dap/public/dragnet/assets/dragnet-0.0.0.tgz"
+    using existing asset: "/manta/public/dragnet/assets/dragnet-0.0.2.tgz"
-    submitted job 8cd54704-5501-cae6-9dbd-e9a84c0a9146
+    submitted job 507242e7-7e76-6ae4-8ef4-cec1f9593909
     submitted 9 inputs
-    indexes created
+    indexes for "dragnet_test_manta" built

-    $ mfind -t o /dap/stor/dragnet_test_index
-    /dap/stor/dragnet_test_index/by_day/2014-05-01.sqlite
-    /dap/stor/dragnet_test_index/by_day/2014-05-02.sqlite
-    /dap/stor/dragnet_test_index/by_day/2014-05-03.sqlite
-    /dap/stor/dragnet_test_index/by_day/2014-05-04.sqlite
-    /dap/stor/dragnet_test_index/by_day/2014-05-05.sqlite

-And you can query it with "query-mjob":
+and query it:

-    $ dn query-mjob /dap/stor/dragnet_test_index
+    $ dn query dragnet_test_manta
-    using existing asset: "/dap/public/dragnet/assets/dragnet-0.0.0.tgz"
+    using existing asset: "/manta/public/dragnet/assets/dragnet-0.0.2.tgz"
-    submitted job ddf8b4cc-f804-4899-e857-876a293f37b0
+    submitted job 66f20f4f-9d5d-68ae-a860-b4f1fedc9f53
     submitted 5 inputs
     VALUE
      2250

-    $ dn query-mjob -b req.method /dap/stor/dragnet_test_index
+    $ dn query -b req.method dragnet_test_manta
-    using existing asset: "/dap/public/dragnet/assets/dragnet-0.0.0.tgz"
+    using existing asset: "/manta/public/dragnet/assets/dragnet-0.0.2.tgz"
-    submitted job 4483dbf4-341e-4984-bf10-a6bae004001d
+    submitted job 39b4e5d1-2449-4529-fcbf-916cb885d979
     submitted 5 inputs
     REQ.METHOD VALUE
     DELETE       580
     GET          556
     HEAD         551
     PUT          563

-(It's "query-mjob" rather than "query-manta" because there may be other Manta-based query commands in the future.)

 ## Reference